alchemistry/alchemlyb/docs/visualisation/alchemlyb.visualisation.plot_mbar_overlap_matrix.rst

+.. _plot_overlap:

-Plot Overlap Matrix from MBar
+Plot Overlap Matrix from MBAR
 =============================

-The function :func:`~alchemlyb.visualisation.plot_mbar_omatrix` allows the user to plot the overlap matrix from :attr:`~alchemlyb.estimators.MBAR.overlap_maxtrix`.
+The function :func:`~alchemlyb.visualisation.plot_mbar_overlap_matrix` allows the user to plot the overlap matrix from :attr:`~alchemlyb.estimators.MBAR.overlap_matrix`.
 The user can pass :class:`matplotlib.axes.Axes` into the function to have the overlap maxtrix drawn on a specific axes.
 The user could also specify a list of lambda states to be skipped when labelling the states.